-The reduction and proof follows along the same lines as the hardness proof for (1, g, 2g + 1)-SAT in the previous section, though some modifications in the constructions are needed since "true" and "false" are now treated symmetrically.
-Additionally, we shall now deal with the details for the case when repeated elements are not allowed.
+The reduction and proof follows along the same lines as the hardness proof for (1, g, 2g + 1)-SAT in Section 3, though some minor modifications in the constructions are needed since "true" and "false" are now treated symmetrically.

-Another distinction from (1, g, 2g + 1)-SAT to g-DISCREPANCY is that we no longer have the concept of negated literals and so we can no longer assume that our long codes are folded.
-If we allowed repeated elements in our sets this problem can be solved very simply by adding a constraint with g copies of f(x) and g + 1 copies of $f(\neg x)$ for any x.
-Since we do not allow repetitions we have to be slightly more careful.
+There are two differences between (1, g, 2g + 1)-SAT and g-DISCREPANCY.
+The first one is that we no longer have the concept of negated literals and so we can no longer assume that our long codes are folded.
+Using repeated elements in our sets, this problem can be solved very simply by adding a constraint with g copies of f(x) and g + 1 copies of $f(\neg x)$ for all x.
+Using the generic method to eliminate repeated literals presented in [BG16b], we can convert this to a collection of (2g + 1)-sized sets with no repetitions.